 - Instead of “Apply” write “Apply for Medical Insurance”

 Format headings in order: H1, H2, H3, H4.
 Do not skip from H2 to H4.

-Use an ampersand (&) in place of "and" in all headings.
+Use an ampersand (&) in place of "and" in headings.

-Never link headings.
-Never format with bold or italics.
+Never format headings with bold or italics.
+H tags include formatting.